IlKoKaIl/Game-AI-for-Othello/README.md

 The GUI can take also take two AI programs as command line parameters.
 When two AIs are specified at the command line you can watch them play against each other.
-To see Randy play against itself, type
+To see Randy play against itself, type where board_size is an int representing board size
 $python3 othello gui.py -d board_size -a randy_ai.py -b randy_ai.py

 For running the minimax algo using command line using flags do